MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 |**SMimeEncrypt**|[Configure a label to apply S/MIME protection in Outlook](#configure-a-label-to-apply-smime-protection-in-outlook)|
 |**SMimeSign**|[Configure a label to apply S/MIME protection in Outlook](#configure-a-label-to-apply-smime-protection-in-outlook)|

+## Hide the Classify and Protect menu option in Windows File Explorer

+To hide the **Classify and Protect** menu option in the Windows File Explorer, create the following DWORD value name (with any value data):

+**HKEY_CLASSES_ROOT\AllFilesystemObjects\shell\Microsoft.Azip.RightClick\LegacyDisable**

+For more information, see [Using File Explorer to classify files](clientv2-classify.md#using-file-explorer-to-classify-files).

 ## Display the Information Protection bar in Office apps